ibnuarz/ColorRecognition_API_TensorFlow/README.md

 2. Upload an image file using the provided HTML form or make POST requests to the `/` endpoint.
 3. Receive JSON responses with color predictions.
 4. If you want to run on local, you can use local server default flask example `http://127.0.0.1:5000/` but in this case i use my endpoint that i already deploy from my google cloud.
-5. If you want to deploy and make endpoint in cloud use Google Cloud SDK Shell in this project and deploy.
+5. If you want to deploy and make endpoint in cloud use Google Cloud SDK Shell and don't include testing folder.

 ### Important
 1. You can use my model or your model to predict (CNN) , here my model `https://drive.google.com/file/d/1-0BJrIl491gnEulSv4-0j3TSj6ZuruK4/view?usp=sharing`